pegjs/pegjs/spec/README.md

      $ npm install
      ```

-  3. Build browser version of PEG.js:
+  3. Serve the spec suite using a web server:

      ```console
-     $ make browser
+     $ spec/server
      ```

-  4. Serve PEG.js root directory using a web server:

-     ```console
-     $ node_modules/.bin/http-server
-     ```

-  5. Point your browser to the [spec suite](http://localhost:8080/spec/index.html).
+  4. Point your browser to the [spec suite](http://localhost:8000/).

-  6. Watch the specs pass (or fail).
+  5. Watch the specs pass (or fail).